What is API Security Testing?

 .
 Using outdated encryption protocols, libraries, or authentication methods makes it easier for attackers to exploit known vulnerabilities.
 Regular updates and security audits ensure that APIs use the latest security standards and best practices, protecting them from current and emerging threats.

-How to do API Security Testing?
+How to Perform API Security Testing?

 API security testing systematically identifies and addresses security vulnerabilities within an API.
 Here's how the process typically unfolds: